Struggling with Debt?

 Let Us Put Our Years of Bankruptcy Law Experience to Work for You

-At David Alan Ast, P.C., we only handle debt relief cases.
+At Ast & Schmidt, P.C., we only handle debt relief cases.
 This means you get specialized, personalized help from an experienced legal team.
 We know the many different options to eliminate and/or resolve your debt.
 This includes both bankruptcy and non-bankruptcy alternatives.

 Since we only deal with finding debt solutions, our attention is never split between divergent areas of law.
 Our mission is to help our New Jersey community overcome their debt struggles.
 We assist clients from Budd Lake to Montville as well as to all of Morris County, Sussex County, Union County, Essex County and Passaic County.